 "Any activity that involves being on your feet and moving in any way will benefit from adding calf raises." —Erin De Groot

 But that’s not all.
 Lauten says that calf raises can also help increase your speed as a runner: Since the calf muscles are responsible for that final push-off from the ground, building greater strength can send you farther on each stride.
 “Additionally, if you've ever felt knee pain after doing a few burpees or running on a treadmill, weak calves could be behind it,” she says.
 “Strengthening your calves can help this, and reduce your chances of an ankle injury.”

 The same is true for shin splints.
 When you perform a calf raise, De Groot says that you’re targeting the two main muscles of the calf: the gastrocnemius and the soleus.
 Research shows that when these muscles are strengthened, they help stabilize the tibia, which effectively leads to less tension and pain associated with hitting the pavement or treadmill.
 “The calf raise targets both muscles without a ton of fancy equipment,” De Groot says, pointing out that bodyweight alone can help you make strength gains.

-Even if you’re more focused on simply staying upright on the sidewalk than hitting a new PR, calf raises can help.
+Even if you’re more focused on simply staying upright on the sidewalk than hitting a new PR, calf raises (and other calf stretches) can help.
 “One of the main benefits is that they help ensure you have proper balance by stabilizing your calves and feet,” says Lauten.
 “Your entire lower body depends on the strength of your calf muscles, so strengthening them is key.”